ryankarlos/Human-Resource-Analytics/README.md

 * SVM
 * Multi Layer Perceptron with Backpropagation

-Programming carried out in Matlab.
+The original dataset is stored in the 'KAggle Dataset' folder.
+The cleaned data and code is stored in the 'cleaned data' folder.
+All programming carried out in Matlab.